ztalbot2000/homebridge-cmd4/README.md

 **Cmd4** is a plugin for [Homebridge] that lets you see what Homebridge and Homekit are all about, without actually owning a single accessory!
-For the more advanced user, Cmd4 brings CLI support for all accessories.
+For the more advanced user, Cmd4 brings CLI support for all device types (Accessories) and characteristics.

 Table of Contents